-Wilson disease is a rare, genetic, metabolic disease in which toxic free copper builds up in the body, primarily affecting the brain and liver and leading to potentially life-threatening hepatic, neurologic, and psychiatric manifestations.1-3
+Wilson disease is a rare, inherited, metabolic disease in which excess copper builds up in the body, primarily affecting the brain and liver and leading to hepatic, neurologic, and psychiatric manifestations that progress over time.1-3

-It is caused by inherited autosomal recessive genetic variants in the ATP7B gene, which encodes a copper transporter responsible for removing excess copper from the liver into the bile duct.2,4
+Wilson disease is caused by inherited autosomal recessive genetic variants in the ATP7B gene, which encodes a copper transporter responsible for removing excess copper from the liver into the bile duct.1-3

-This website is a resource for healthcare professionals, providing educational materials and expert opinions for those interested in learning more about Wilson disease.
+This website is a resource for healthcare professionals, providing educational materials and information delivered by experienced healthcare professionals across a variety of specialties for those interested in learning more about Wilson disease.

 Do you Think Wilson?

-Can you recognize the broad range of Wilson disease manifestations in adults and pediatric patients?
-Are you confident in differentiating Wilson disease from other, more common hepatic, neurologic, psychiatric, and ophthalmologic disorders?
+Can you recognize the broad range of Wilson disease manifestations in adult and pediatric patients?
+Are you able to differentiate Wilson disease from other, more common hepatic, neurologic, psychiatric, and ophthalmologic disorders?

-Listen to experts in the field sharing their knowledge and opinions on key topics in Wilson disease in a series of interactive e-learning modules.
+Listen to healthcare professionals with experience in the field sharing knowledge on key topics in Wilson disease in a series of interactive e-learning modules.